 - Select a size.
 You can do this either before or after you place the marker on the photo.
 To resize a marker, click the small box in the lower right corner of the marker and drag it to the size that you want.
 Marker sizes should be large enough that you can see the entire highlighted part—but no larger.

 - Place the marker.
 Click the marker and drag it to the desired spot on the photo.
 You can change the position by clicking the marker again and dragging it to a new spot.
 You can also change the size after it is placed by clicking and dragging the box on the bottom right.

 Marker Shapes and Sizes ¶

 Markers come in all sorts of shapes and sizes.
 Simply resize your markers to best fit the object you want to highlight.
-The example below shows the possible size ranges and shapes for markers.
+The examples below show the possible size ranges and shapes for markers.